jakobkmar/KSpigot/readme.md

 Extensions marked with the annotation `@NMS_GENERAL` are unstable.

 Extensions marked with the `@UnsafeImplementaion` annotation do not promise to always give the correct result, but are still useful and therefore included in the project.
-This readme DOES NOT contain any unsafe parts of KSpigot.
+This readme does not contain any unsafe parts of KSpigot.

 Please keep in mind that this extensions is still in a more early stage of development - some parts of the API may change in future versions.